Lessons and Online Classes

 tishberlin@sbcglobal.net.

-Please write “January-February 2026 Bach on Bass class registration” or “January-February 2026 All-Zoom PC class registration” at the beginning of your subject line.
+Please write “April-May 2026 Bach on Bass class registration” or “April-May 2026 All-Zoom PC class registration” at the beginning of your subject line.

 1. Name